nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

 ### 3. Producer Max RDY Count

-Each `nsqd` is configurable with a `--max-rdy-count` (see [feature negotiation](#feature_negotiation) for more information on the handshake a client can perform to ascertain this value).
-If the client sends a `RDY` count that is outside of the acceptable range its connection will be forcefully closed.
+Each `nsqd` is configurable with a `--max-rdy-count` (see [feature negotiation](#feature_negotiation) for more information on the handshake a consumer can perform to ascertain this value).
+If the consumer sends a `RDY` count that is outside of the acceptable range its connection will be forcefully closed.
 For backwards compatibility, this value should be assumed to be `2500` if the `nsqd` instance does not support [feature negotiation](#feature_negotiation).

 ### 4. Message Flow Starvation

 Finally, the client library should provide an API method to indicate message flow starvation.
-It is insufficient for clients (in their message handlers) to simply compare the number of messages they have in-flight vs. their configured `max_in_flight` in order to decide to "process a batch".
+It is insufficient for consumers (in their message handlers) to simply compare the number of messages they have in-flight vs. their configured `max_in_flight` in order to decide to "process a batch".
 There are two cases when this is problematic:

- 1. When clients configure `max_in_flight > 1`, due to variable `num_conns`, there are
+ 1. When consumers configure `max_in_flight > 1`, due to variable `num_conns`, there are
     cases where `max_in_flight` is not evenly divisible by `num_conns`.
 Because the contract states that you should never *exceed* `max_in_flight`, you must round down, and you end up with cases where the sum of all `RDY` counts is less than `max_in_flight`.